Field Work: Aligning Poetry & Science

 Field Work: Aligning Poetry and Science is a three-year program aiming to foster STEM learning through poetry.
-Together with natural history museums and libraries in Salt Lake City and Milwaukee, Poets House will explore the benefits of aligning poetic and scientific thinking for increased understanding of the world around us, creating new interdisciplinary learning models.
+Together with natural history museums and libraries in Salt Lake City and Milwaukee, and the social science research organization Knology, Poets House has explored the benefits of aligning poetic and scientific thinking for increased understanding of the world around us, creating new interdisciplinary learning models.

 “Poetry deepens and enriches the concepts of science, bringing emotional and psychological resonance to facts…Poetry fosters reflection and empathy, thereby exploring the ethical dimensions of science and technology.”